Spin $ 2 $ spectrum for marginal deformations of 4d $ \mathcal{N}=2 $ SCFTs: Spin spectrum

 Here, we define the function $ \zeta $ through the following integral

 together with the other parameters as

 Plugging \eqref{ref} into \eqref{mass} we finally obtain

 Here, couple of points are to be noticed.
 First of all, the angular momentum quantum number ($ \sim \ell $) does not appear in \eqref{mass sep} since the symmetries of the two sphere $ S^2(\chi, \xi) $ is broken (as a result of the $ \gamma $- deformation) therefore it is not a conserved quantity anymore.
 Secondly, we notice that the spectrum does not contain any information about the quantum number $ n $ as also shown previously by the authors in \cite{Itsios:2019yzp}.
-This is due to the fact that the $ n^2 $ term is always suppressed both in the $ r \sim 0 $ as well as $ r \rightarrow \infty $ limits (see \eqref{4.26} and \eqref{4.32}) therefore does not show up in the associated expressions for the exponents.
+This is due to the fact that the $ n^2 $ term is suppressed in the expression \eqref{ref} therefore it does not show up in \eqref{mass sep}.